kensanata/oddmu/README.md

 # Oddμ: A minimal wiki

-This program helps you run a minimal wiki, blog, digital garden, memex or Zettelkasten.
-There is no version history.
+Oddμ (or Oddmu) helps you run a minimal wiki, blog, digital garden, memex or Zettelkasten.

+Oddμ can be run as a static site generator, processing a directory with Markdown files, turning them into HTML files.
+HTML templates allow the customisation of headers, footers and styling.
+There are no plugins.

-It's well suited as a self-hosted, single-user web application, when there is no need for collaboration on the site itself.
+Oddμ is well suited as a self-hosted, single-user web application, when there is no need for collaboration on the site itself.
 Links and email connect you to the rest of the net.
 The wiki can be public or private.

+If the site is public, use a regular web server as a proxy to make people log in before making changes.
+As there is no version history, it is not possible to undo vandalism and spam.
+Only grant write-access to people you trust.

-Perhaps it just runs on your local machine, unreachable from the Internet.
+If the site is private, running on a local machine and unreachable from the Internet, no such precautions are necessary.

-It's well suited as a secondary medium for a close-knit group: collaboration and conversation happens elsewhere, in chat, on social media.
+Oddμ is well suited as a secondary medium for a close-knit group: collaboration and conversation happens elsewhere, in chat, on social media.
 The wiki serves as the text repository that results from these discussions.
-As there are no logins and no version histories, it is not possible to undo vandalism and spam.
-Only allow people you trust write-access to the site.

-It's well suited as a simple static site generator.
-There are no plugins.

 When Oddμ runs as a web server, it serves all the Markdown files (ending in `.md`) as web pages.
 These pages can be edited via the web.

-Oddmu adds the following extensions to Markdown: local links `[[like this]]`, hashtags `#Like_This` and fediverse account links like `@alex@alexschroeder.ch`.
+Oddμ adds the following extensions to Markdown: local links `[[like this]]`, hashtags `#Like_This` and fediverse account links like `@alex@alexschroeder.ch`.